-Other areas where hashing is used are resuming in FTP, scripting and occasionally for authentication in Cloud profiles (scripting and cloud backup is supported by SyncBackPro only).
+Other areas where hashing is used are resuming in FTP, data integrity checking, scripting and occasionally for authentication in Cloud profiles (scripting and cloud backup is supported by SyncBackPro only).

 2BrightSparks also has a utility program called HashOnClick that can be used to ensure files are identical.
-HashOnClick is available as a freeware as well as a licensed program.
+HashOnClick is part of OnClick Utilities, which is completely free.
 Several types of hashing algorithms are available in HashOnClick.

 You can visit our Downloads page if you wish to check out any of 2BrightSparks software.